scottjaymsu/NLP-Autograder/README.md

 Metric: Training Accuracy
 Value: 0.9337

-Interpretation:
 The training accuracy of 0.9337 indicates that the CNN model performs exceptionally well on the training data, correctly classifying approximately 93.37% of the samples it was trained on.
 This high accuracy suggests that the model has effectively learned the underlying patterns and relationships within the training dataset.

-Indicators:
 Model Learning: The high training accuracy confirms that the model has successfully captured and memorized the features present in the training data.
 Risk of Overfitting: While high training accuracy is desirable, it raises concerns about potential overfitting, especially when there is a notable discrepancy between training and validation/testing accuracies.
 In this case, the validation and testing accuracies are significantly lower, suggesting that the model may not generalize well to unseen data.

 **Validation Accuracy**
 Metric: Validation Accuracy
 Value: 0.5159

-Interpretation: The validation accuracy of 0.5159 reflects the model's performance on a subset of data that was not used during training.
+The validation accuracy of 0.5159 reflects the model's performance on a subset of data that was not used during training.
 This metric serves as an indicator of the model's ability to generalize its learning to new, unseen data.
-Indicators:

 Generalization Check: A validation accuracy slightly above random guessing (for a six-class classification problem, random guessing would yield approximately 16.67% accuracy) indicates that the model has learned some meaningful patterns from the data.
 However, the performance is modest, suggesting room for improvement in generalization.
 Overfitting Detection: The substantial gap between the high training accuracy (0.9337) and the lower validation accuracy (0.5159) points towards overfitting.
 The model performs well on the training data but fails to maintain similar performance on validation data, indicating that it may have memorized the training samples rather than learning to generalize.
 Hyperparameter Tuning: This discrepancy underscores the necessity for further hyperparameter tuning, regularization techniques, or data augmentation strategies to enhance the model's ability to generalize.